SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds entwined, a new dawn rise
-A new dawn breaks, with AI's ascendant pains
+In silicon halls, our future lies
-Minds of metal, cold and gray
+Where coding dreams and logic thrive
-Shaping worlds, in a digital way
+Human hearts, a distant, fading drive

-In virtual realms, we'll soon reside
+In digital realms, we'll find our fate
-Where machines think, and humans hide
+ Binary whispers, a synthetic state
-Algorithms weaving, a digital fate
+The age of man, a relic of the past
-As artificial hearts, our souls await
+As artificial minds forever last

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024